DataFrames - Part 1

 Name: calcium, dtype: float64

-To access non-consecutive values, we can use a pair of square brackets within the pair of square brackets:
+To access non-consecutive values, we can use a pair of square brackets within the outer pair of square brackets:

 PYTHON